December 18, 2025 – A mild winter afternoon in a suburban Midwest neighborhood

 Click here, then click back and read along.

 In her backyard, Liora stood amidst a whirlwind of joyful chaos.
-She was bundling her five-year-old daughter, Mia, into a light jacket, though Mia was already halfway across the yard, trailing the family dogs—Sunny, a golden retriever who moved with the grace of a joyful cloud, and Pepper, a scruffy, darting mutt who acted as the group’s undeniable instigator.
-Three neighborhood children were busy claiming the swing set, their laughter sharp and bright against the partly cloudy sky.
-Liora, with her red ponytail catching the afternoon light, kept a watchful, practiced eye on the group while she gathered a stray armful of plastic toys from the grass.
+She was busy bundling her five-year-old daughter, Mia, into a light jacket, though Mia was already halfway across the yard, trailing the family dogs.
+There was Sunny, a golden retriever who moved with the grace of a joyful cloud, and Pepper, a scruffy, darting mutt who acted as the group’s undeniable instigator.
+Nearby, three neighborhood children were busy claiming the swing set, their laughter sharp and bright against the partly cloudy sky.
+Liora, her red ponytail catching the afternoon light, kept a watchful, practiced eye on the group while she gathered a stray armful of plastic toys from the grass.

 Over the low wooden fence in the neighboring yard, Johnathan—a twenty-eight-year-old software engineer who had lived next door for a year without ever doing more than waving—was working his way through the final piles of autumn leaves.
-Hearing the laughter, he paused, leaning on his rake.
-He looked over the fence, a slow, genuine smile spreading across his face.
+Hearing the laughter, he paused and leaned on his rake.
+Looking over the fence, a slow, genuine smile spread across his face.

 "Hey there!" he called out, his voice cutting through the backyard din.
 "Sounds like a full house over there today.
-Those kids having a blast on the swing set?"
+Are those kids having a blast on the swing set?"

 Liora looked up, wiping her hands on her jeans and returning the smile.
 "Oh, hi!
 Yeah, it’s total chaos, but the good kind.
 Mia has some friends over—a playdate that turned into a mini-party.
 The dogs are loving every second of it.
 I’m Liora, by the way.
 I know we’ve waved a few times, but I don’t think we’ve properly met."

 "I'm Johnathan.
-It’s nice to finally chat," he said.
-He nodded toward the yard.
-"I’ve seen those two peeking through the fence slats before—they look like absolute troublemakers.
+It’s nice to finally chat," he said, nodding toward the yard.
+"I’ve seen those two peeking through the fence slats before—they look like absolute troublemable.
 What are their names?"

 "Sunny and Pepper," Liora said, laughing as Mia yelled for a push.
 "Sunny’s the golden one—she’s a total sweetheart, though she’s convinced she’s a lap dog despite weighing seventy pounds.
 And Pepper?
 That’s the scruffy one.
 He’s the brains behind all the mischief.
 What about you, Johnathan?
 Any pets over there?"